 In the end, the worth of a life is measured by its contribution.
-We are remembered by what we contributed.
-Not by what we consumed.
+We are remembered for what we contributed.
+Not for what we consumed.
 Contribution is measured by the difference we made to other people’s lives.
 Was that positive?
 Then we will be remembered with honor.
 If not, our passing will be an occasion of breathing a sigh of relief at being rid of a nuisance.
 It is our choice which of these we want our legacy to be.
 That’s why we must live thoughtfully.

 Because our life is worthy of that attention.
 Do you agree?
 Time is a resource that is not renewable.
 That is why it is essential we learn to leverage it to get maximum benefit.

 In a world that is obsessively focused on consumption, it is difficult to define yourself in terms of contribution but I believe most passionately that in the end it is contribution and contribution alone that matters.
 What difference did it make to the world and those who live in it that I was among them?
 What would have been lost if I had never been born?
 And that is a question that must be answered not by me but by those whose lives I touched.
 Was that touch something that they are happy and satisfied about?
 Or is it something that they would rather forget?

 I remember something that one of my mentors told me several decades ago but which remained with me and on which I have tried to model my life.